King0625/germany_petition/doc.md

-This will display all the steps of scraping in germany petition
+This will display all the steps of scraping in germany petition.